PadsterH2012/Instructors/project_instructions/project_instruction_index.md

 **SIMULATE MODE REQUIREMENT**:
 - If the user provides "--simulate" flag, agents MUST enable simulation mode
+- If the user provides "--simulate-logic-only" flag, agents MUST enable logic-only mode (file-free, 90% faster)
 - Simulation mode logs all actions that would be performed without executing them
+- Logic-only mode logs only module transitions and key decisions (no file operations)
-- Simulation logs are written to "../../simulate/simulate_log.md" with full command paths
+- Simulation logs are written to "../simulate/simulate_log.md" with full command paths
 - Simulation mode includes level detection (1-9) and switch processing for targeted testing

 ---